Siemens Government Technologies, Inc.

-Prior to joining Siemens Government Technologies, Regan was responsible for leading a team in the development and support of technology and reporting solutions for the accounting, controlling, and finance organizations for Siemens Industry, Inc., a $10 billion, wholly-owned subsidiary of Siemens AG.
-During his tenure, Regan successfully integrated four separate legal entities with six legacy systems to form Siemens Industry, Inc. In addition, he defined and executed an IT roadmap that included significant cost savings of up to 40% and resulted in 20% increased productivity.
+Prior to joining Siemens Government Technologies, Inc., Regan led a team in the development and support of technology and reporting solutions for the accounting, controlling, and finance organizations for Siemens Industry, Inc., a $10 billion, wholly-owned subsidiary of Siemens AG.
+During his tenure, Regan successfully integrated four separate legal entities with six legacy systems to form Siemens Industry, Inc. He also defined and executed an IT roadmap that included significant cost savings of up to 40% and resulted in 20% increased productivity.

-Previously, Regan served as Senior Director of Business Operations for Siemens Nokia Networks, where he was responsible for managing the integration and daily operations for the largest North America customer team responsible for revenue of more than $250 million.
+Previously, Regan served as Senior Director of Business Operations for Siemens Nokia Networks, where he managed the integration and daily operations for the largest North America customer team responsible for revenue of more than $250 million.

 From 2002 – 2006, Regan was Director of Finance and Business Administration for Siemens Communications, Inc., where he had P&L ownership with revenue of $230 million, achieving the highest level in division history.
-In addition, he had direct oversight of a $24 million operating budget with responsibilities that encompassed management reporting planning, budgeting, forecasting and analysis, order and contract management.
-Regan's record of achievement includes being named a 2003 Emerging Leader and selection to the 2005 Circle of Excellence program.
+He also had direct oversight of a $24 million operating budget with responsibilities that encompassed management reporting planning, budgeting, forecasting and analysis, order and contract management.
+Regan was named a 2003 Emerging Leader and selection to the 2005 Circle of Excellence program.

 Regan holds a B.S. in Finance from University of Massachusetts and he has completed an Executive Project Management Program from Boston University.